ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

     </a>
 </p>

-Once done reformatting the internal drive with Apple's Disk Utility, you can reinstall MacOS.
+Once done reformatting the internal drive with Apple's Disk Utility to the *non*-encrypted "APFS" filesystem, you can reinstall MacOS.

 ## Reinstalling MacOS: run the internet-booted installer

 If still in the Apple Disk Utility from the previous step, exit it back to the Recovery utility's main menu via the top menus: Disk Utility --> Quit Disk Utility.
-Back at the Recovery utility's main menu, click on "Reinstall macOS Monterey", or whatever version it says there.
+Back at the Recovery utility's main menu (shown in the image below), click on "Reinstall macOS Monterey", or whatever version it says there.
 Here's an image of what that looks like, from Apple here: [How to reinstall macOS](https://support.apple.com/en-us/HT204904):

 <p align="left" width="100%">
     <a href="https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/assets/6842199/252c8630-11a1-4c4c-ab48-4a515c9b3696">